 Verdi is a small gaming community that lies along Interstate 80 approximately 10 miles west of Reno, Nevada.
 The leaf-bearing beds occur in the vicinity of town along a railroad cut in what stratigraphers have assigned to the uppermost (youngest) layers of the upper Miocene Hunter Creek Sandstone.

 This railroad cut exposes a 28-foot thick section of the Hunter Creek Sandstone, presently considered 5.8 million years old through accurate radioactive isotope analyses.
 The exposure extends in an east-west direction for a minimum of 125 feet and fossil leaves can be found throughout it--primarily in the bluish to gray andesitic sandstones that were derived during late Miocene times from an older volcanic formation, the Kate Peak Andesite.
-Interbedded with the sandstones are minor lenses of tan to white diatomaceous shales (composed mainly of diatoms, a microscopic photosynthesizing single-celled aquatic plant), within which occur nicely preserved leaves of a species of pond weed, referred to scientifically as Potamogeton verdiana--named specifically for its special occurrence here in the Hunter Creek Sandstone near Verdi.
+Interbedded with the sandstones are minor lenses of tan to white diatomaceous shales (composed mainly of diatoms, a microscopic photosynthesizing single-celled algae), within which occur nicely preserved leaves of a species of pond weed, referred to scientifically as Potamogeton verdiana--named specifically for its special occurrence here in the Hunter Creek Sandstone near Verdi.

 The history of fossil plant collecting at Verdi goes back to the 19th Century.
-In his 1878 report regarding the famous Fortieth Parallel Survey--an exporatory expedition mandated by the US Congress, conducted from northeastern California through Nevada to eastern Wyoming during 1867 to 1872--geologist Clarence King (first Director of the United States Geological Survey) first mentions the occurrence of fossil plants near Verdi, Nevada.
+In his 1878 report regarding the famous Fortieth Parallel Survey--an exploratory expedition mandated by the US Congress, conducted from northeastern California through Nevada to eastern Wyoming during 1867 to 1872--geologist Clarence King (first Director of the United States Geological Survey) first mentions the occurrence of fossil plants near Verdi, Nevada.
 In 1909, in a report about oil and gas potential in the Reno region, R. A. Anderson provides a brief but detailed examination of leaf-bearing beds in the vicinity of Verdi, from what Clarence King had previously called the Truckee Formation (a geologic rock unit whose paleobotanical preservations are now understood to occur in the newly named Hunter Creek Sandstone).
 On page 483 of that same paper, Anderson also describes a "near Reno" fossil leaf collection secured from probable Truckee Formation beds by a professor J. P. Smith, who kept the specimens at Stanford University; taxa preliminarily identified included birch, serviceberry, manzanita, willow, and a pine cone.
-Some five years later, around 1914, an H. S. Gale submitted a small collection of Verdi area leaves to the US National Museum, but apparently published no formal documentation of the occurrence; sad, that--because, as later paleobotanists have noted, Gale found several species that have never since been observed from what's now called the Hunter Creek Sandstone.
+Some five years later, around 1914, a H. S. Gale submitted a small collection of Verdi area leaves to the US National Museum, but apparently published no formal documentation of the occurrence; sad, that--because, as later paleobotanists have noted, Gale found several species that have never since been observed from what's now called the Hunter Creek Sandstone.
 In 1916, vertebrate paleontologist J. C. Merriam used information supplied by paleobotanist F. H. Knowlton to help establish what Merriam believed, at that date, was a geologic correlation between Clarence King's Truckee Formation and the bone-bearing Esmeralda Formation in Nevada--a paleontologically rich deposit presently known to contain middle to early late Miocene faunas approximately 16 to 10 million years old; Knowlton compared a collection of Verdi vicinity leaves with plants already sampled from the Esmeralda Formation and concluded (quite erroneously, of course) that the two floras could be considered contemporaneous.
 Not until the early 1920s did a professional paleobotanist--that would be R. W. Chaney--finally amass the first large collections of fossil leaves from the Verdi locality.
 Supplemental collecting expeditions to Verdi by the late paleobotanist Daniel I. Axelrod in 1939, 1947, 1953, 1954, and 1956 increased the number of fossil specimens exponentially.
-In 1977, David A. Orson, a graduate student at the University Nevada, Reno, extracted pollen grains from lignite beds exposed in the upper half of what's now called the upper Miocene Creek Sandstone, Verdi Basin, Washoe County, Nevada, but his palynological specimens, recovered through maticulous dissolution of the low grade coal matrix with potently hazardous acids (among them, hydrofluoric acid--one of the most powerful acids known to exist--which is frequently used to break down rocks suspected to contain microscopic pollens) did not come from the Verdi fossil leaf locality.
+In 1977, David A. Orson, a graduate student at the University Nevada, Reno, extracted pollen grains from lignite beds exposed in the upper half of what's now called the upper Miocene Hunter Creek Sandstone, Verdi Basin, Washoe County, Nevada, but his palynological specimens, recovered through maticulous dissolution of the low grade coal matrix with potently hazardous acids (among them, hydrofluoric acid--one of the most powerful acids known to exist--which is frequently used to break down rocks suspected to contain microscopic pollens) did not come from the Verdi fossil leaf locality.

 All told, seekers of fossil leaves have recovered 18 species of plants from the Verdi exposures of upper Miocene Hunter Creek Sandstone.
 The most abundant leaves found belong to a Miocene variety of black cottonwood, Populus alexanderi--called affectionately by paleobotanists the "common Pliocene cottonwood."
 Also present are the leaves of Miocene analogs of Scouler's willow (Salix boisiensis), Goodding's black willow (Salix truckeana), quaking aspen (Populus pliotremuloides), Korean aspen (Populus subwashoensis), pinemat manzanita (Arctostaphylos verdiana), valley oak (Quercus prelobata), Engelmann oak (Quercus renoana), interior live oak (Quercus wislizenoides), sierra gooseberry (Ribes galeana), buckbrush (Ceanothus precuneatus); and a bitter cherry (Prunus moragensis).
 All of these leaf specimens occur exclusively in the sandstone strata, along with the needles, cones, and cone scales of such conifers as white fir (Abies concoloroides), ponderosa pine (Pinus florrisanti), sugar pine (Pinus prelambertiana), and Knobcone pine (Pinus pretubercula).
 In addition to yielding the slender leaves of pond weeds (Potamogeton verdiana), the lenticular seams of whitish diatomaceous shales also contain the remains of water lilies (Nymphaeites nevadensis) and stonewarts (Chara verdiana).